ChemBioHTP/enzyhtp_doc/docs/source/sci_api_tutorial/geometry_equi_md_sampling.rst

     amber_interface = interface.amber

     param_method = amber_interface.build_md_parameterizer()
-    cluster_job_config = {
-        "cluster" : Accre(),    # This is the interface for operating Vanderbilt University's Advanced Computational Cluster for Research and Education.
+    cluster = AccreR9() # This is the interface for operating Vanderbilt University's Advanced Computational Clust
                         # You can customize a new class in `enzy_htp.core_cluster` folder so as
                         # to have it compatible to the computational cluster resources in your own institution(s).
+    cluster_job_config = {
+        "cluster" : cluster,
         "res_keywords" : {
             "account" : "csb_gpu_acc",
-            "partition" : "turing"
+            "partition" : "batch_gpu",
+            "nodes": "1",
+            "node_cores" : "nvidia_rtx_a6000:2",
         }
     }
     md_result = equi_md_sampling(